On the asymptotic density of $k$-tuples of positive integers with pairwise non-coprime components: Introduction and motivation

 The asymptotic density of the $k$-tuples $(n_1,\ldots,n_k)\in \N^k$ with pairwise coprime components is

 and we have the asymptotic formula

 valid for every fixed $k\ge 2$, proved by the author \cite{Tot2002} using an inductive process on $k$.
 The value of $A_k$ was also deduced by Cai and Bach \cite[Th.\ 3.3]{CaiBac2003} using probabilistic arguments.
 Formula \eqref{form} has been reproved by the author \cite{Tot2016}, in a more general form, namely by investigating $m$-wise relatively prime integers (that is, every $m$ of them are relatively prime) and by using the convolution method for functions of several variables.
+Note that the asymptotic formula for $m$-wise coprime integers was first proved by Hu \cite{Hu2013} by the inductive method with a weaker error term.

 Now consider pairwise non-coprime positive integers $n_1,\ldots,n_k$, satisfying $\gcd(n_i,n_j)\ne 1$ for all $1\le i<j\le k$.
 Let $\beta=\beta_k: \N^k\to \{0,1\}$ denote the characteristic function of $k$-tuples having this property, that is,